 Paste the URL that points to your Bitbucket repository into the Repository URL input field.

 Enter the login and password for the Bitbucket account.

-The New VCS Integration dialog displays settings for mapping the VCS to your project.
+The sidebar displays additional settings for configuring the VCS integration.

 Parse commits for issue comments